TinaTangTingting/Eclipse/README.md

 #### VM provided from PETS artifact site

-This environment was only tested on Cora, Citeseer, Chameleon dataset due to resource constraints.

 ```
 - CPU: Xeon E5-2643, 4 cores
 - RAM: 8GB
 - Disk space: 40 GB
 - GPU: none
 ```

+Note: this setup was only tested on Cora, Citeseer, Chameleon dataset due to resource constraints in the provided VMs.

 ### Software Requirement